huttarl/maze3dflyer/README.txt

 G: toggle maze outline*
 F1: toggle full-screen mode

-C: toggle collision checking (allow passing through walls or not)*
 Space: stop and snap camera position/orientation to grid
+F7: toggle "developer" mode*
+N: generate new maze
 P: toggle autopilot (not yet implemented)*
+C: toggle collision checking (allow passing through walls or not)* +: 'solve' current level instantly
 ???: show path from entrance to exit (not yet implemented)

-*The state of these settings will be reflected in a future status bar along bottom of window.
+*The state of these settings is reflected in a status bar along bottom of window.